pondersource/nextcloud-mfa-awareness/README.md

 ./clean.sh
 ```

-Now use the exposed port 5800 of the Firefox tester container as a browser-inside-the-browser to visit
+Now you should be able to visit:

 http://127.0.0.1:8080/index.php/login?direct=1

+Or use http://127.0.0.1:5800 (firefox) and inside the opened browser
+go to http://sunet-nc2/index.php/login?direct=1 (make sure to use http and not https here)

 Sign in with admin / !QAZ1qaz
 Visit http://127.0.0.1:8080/index.php/settings/admin/workflow